cheshirekow/cmake_format/cmake_format/doc/README.rst

     # If true, the parsers may infer whether or not an argument list is sortable
     # (without annotation).
     autosort = False

-    # If a comment line starts with at least this many consecutive hash characters,
-    # then don't lstrip() them off.
-This allows for lazy hash rulers where the first
-    # hash char is not separated by space
-    hashruler_min_length = 10

     # By default, if cmake-format cannot successfully fit everything into the
     # desired linewidth it will apply the last, most agressive attempt that it made.